 Do you offer discounts?

-We offer a 50% tuition discount to senior citizen who are 65 or older.
+Persons who are 65 or older may receive a 50% discount for up to three undergraduate or graduate credits annually.
 To qualify, new students submit a copy of their driver’s license or birth certificate to email@example.com when registering for a class.

 How can I make college more affordable?